YumingWang1/Data-visualization/index.md

 - beautiful flower
 - amazing U.S. map

-Review of video "Bach, Hugue in A minor, BMV904"
+Review of video "Bach, Hugue in A minor, BMV904":

 When I watched this video, I heard a very nice music.
-Aand I saw a lot of circles in the lines, and it's become more complicated with the flow.
+And I saw a lot of circles in the lines, and it's become more complicated with the flow.
 Then I saw a lots of squares with the flow. it's looks like piano's keyboard. this video visualized the melody use square, circles and lines.
 It's very amazing for me!

 ### Code